Two Door Cinema Club: Tourist History (2009–2011)

 In July 2009, Two Door Cinema Club began recording its debut album at Eastcote Studios in London, with Eliot James.
 In September 2009, the band began mixing the record with Phillipe Zdar at Motorbass, Zdar's studio in Paris.

 In January 2010, Two Door Cinema Club announced the track listing and details of the band's debut album in an interview with NME.
-The album, entitled Tourist History, was released on 26 February 2010 in the Republic of Ireland, 1 March 2010 in the United Kingdom and 27 April 2010 in the U.S. The album was also preceded by the singles "Something Good Can Work", "I Can Talk" and "Undercover Martyn".
+The album, entitled Tourist History, was released on 26 February 2010 in the Republic of Ireland, 1 March 2010 in the United Kingdom and 27 April 2010 in the U.S. The album was also preceded by the singles "Something Good Can Work", "I Can Talk", which was also featured in the EA Sports game, FIFA 11, and "Undercover Martyn".

-On 18 January 2011, Two Door Cinema Club appeared on the American late night talk show, Late Night with Jimmy Fallon, performing the song, "What You Know," which later became their biggest hit off the record.
+On 18 January 2011, Two Door Cinema Club appeared on the American late night talk show, Late Night with Jimmy Fallon, performing the song, "What You Know", which later became their biggest hit of the record.